Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Note that this desktop has no backup system, thus make sure to always put any files directly on the drives and remove the files you do not need from the desktop to prevent filling up the memory.
 Removing files can be done using the command `rm` (e.g. `rm [pathtofile]/[filename]`).
-Note that this command does not have an undo and also are not moved to a trash folder.
+Note that this command does not have an undo and also the removed files are not moved to a trash folder.
 This command works immediately and is permanent, so use with caution and double check before you enter it.
 To remove folders including the contents, use `rm -r`.
 Alternatively, you can use the Files program to delete files, which does first move the files to a trash folder where you then can remove them permanently.